stockphrase/no-silo/content/resources/open-handbook/chapter-8.md

     words* chosen by the author for his or her literary work.
-It is critical in these instances to use quotations from the literary text and then explain what those words mean to your audience---a process known as "[close reading](#closereadingessay)" in literary studies.
+It is critical in these instances to use quotations from the literary text and then explain what those words mean to your audience---a process known as `"close reading"` in literary studies.

 -   When you are making an argument it is often helpful to use the words of known authorities to help make your case.
-While you may not be a doctor, a physicist, or professional journalist, you may use their words and arguments to help give credibility to your ideas.
+While you may not be a doctor, physicist, or professional journalist, you may use their words and arguments to help give credibility to your ideas.
 While using the exact words of these important authorities can be rhetorically effective, make sure to use them prudently.
 If your